efrei-paris-sud/connected-chair/lab/1/Exercise/1/Readme.md

 We then used the "Brightness" [code](code.ino) from Arduino Examples.
 Once the Arduino board was connected to the computer and the above code was uploaded, our white LED turned on.

+## Controlling LED brightness without a microcontroller
+For this second part, we also reproduced an asssembly seen in class during lab 1.
+Thus, to control the LED brightness we this time, used a potentiometer